Prashanti Tipirneni

 Prashanti Tipirneni is an Indian costume designer and producer who is noted for her work in Telugu films.
+She is daughter of laksmi prasad tipirneni.
 She started her career with the 2010 film Vedam and later worked for the Baahubali film series.
 She was nominated along with Rama Rajamouli for Best Costume Design at the 42nd Saturn Awards and at the 12th Asian Film Awards for Baahubali 1 and Baahubali 2 respectively.

 Tipirneni ventured into film production with Awe (2018) under her production studio Wall Poster Cinema in association with actor Nani.